SchweizerischeBundesbahnen/scion-workbench/docs/site/howto/how-to-install-workbench.md

 After completing the above steps, start your application by running `ng serve`.
 Open a browser at http://localhost:4200.
 You should see a blank page.

-Continue with guide [How to define the initial workbench layout][link-how-to-define-initial-workbench-layout] to define an initial layout for the workbench.
+Continue with the guide [How to define the initial workbench layout][link-how-to-define-initial-workbench-layout] to define an initial layout for the workbench.

 [link-how-to-define-initial-workbench-layout]: /docs/site/howto/how-to-define-initial-layout.md
 [link-how-to-configure-icons-if-deploying-app-in-subdirectory]: /docs/site/howto/how-to-icons.md#deploying-the-app-in-a-subdirectory